Birkbeck2/web-development/README.md

 The lectures here are not exhaustive as many of the lectures are given with slides instead.
 See the Moodle module for the complete collection of lecture slides and notes.

 ## Rights
 Lectures are copyright Birkbeck, University of London.
-Pictures and workshop documents are copyright Birkbeck, University of London unless otherwise stated.
+Pictures and workshop documents are copyright Birkbeck, University of London unless otherwise stated where they are referenced in the lectures.